ADepope/replica_pred_Weibull/README.md

-Run on the HPC system would typically be executed as follows:
+Run on a HPC system would typically be executed as follows:

 ml python3

 lscpu

 export OMP_NUM_THREADS=4